Is your hotel inspection-ready?

 • Dirty or stained curtains

-• Checking between the mattress and box spring
+• Checks between mattress and box spring

 • Fridge/freezer functionality

-1. Train staff to be constantly serving the guests
+5. Train staff to be constantly serving the guests

 How to serve the hotel inspector